I will never forget my first inside sales consulting job.

-Before closing, an average B2B deal will usually require a consultation by several decision makers.
-However, even for deals that require only one decision maker, inside SDRs need to make sure they are speaking to the right person.
+Before closing, an average B2B deal will usually require consultation by several decision-makers.
+However, even for deals that require only one decision-maker, inside SDRs need to make sure they are speaking to the right person.

 If the prospect has a need for your solution he should be assigned as a high-qualifying lead.